Equivariant $A$-theory: Introduction

 The ``equivariant $K$-theory of group actions'' of Barwick, Glasman, and Shah produces a genuine $G$-spectrum (using the framework of \cite{Gmonster}) whose $H$-fixed points are $K(\mc C^{hH})$ \cite[\S 8]{Gmonster2}.
 We complement this with a result that shows the $G$-space $|\Cat(\tG, \sC)|$ may be directly, equivariantly delooped.

-\begin{thm}[\myref{inf loop} and \myref{fixed_points_agree}]\mylabel{thm:can_deloop_gwalds} If $\mc C$ is a Waldhausen $G$-category then the $K$-theory space defined as $K_G(\sC):=\Omega |w\mc S_{\sbt} \Cat(\tG, \sC)|$, where $\mc S_{\sbt} $ is Waldhausen's construction from \cite{waldhausen}, is an equivariant infinite loop space.
+\begin{thm}[\autoref{inf loop} and \autoref{fixed_points_agree}] If $\mc C$ is a Waldhausen $G$-category then the $K$-theory space defined as $K_G(\sC):=\Omega |w\mc S_{\sbt} \Cat(\tG, \sC)|$, where $\mc S_{\sbt} $ is Waldhausen's construction from \cite{waldhausen}, is an equivariant infinite loop space.
 The $H$-fixed points of the resulting $\Omega$-$G$-spectrum are equivalent to the $K$-theory of the Waldhausen category $\sC^{hH}$ for every subgroup $H$. \end{thm}

 The downside of this approach is that one does not have much freedom to modify the weak equivalences in the fixed point categories.
 Note that if $X$ is a $G$-space, then the category $R_{hf}(X)$ of homotopy finite retractive spaces over $X$ has a $G$-action.
 For a retractive space $Y$, $gY$ is defined by precomposing the inclusion map by $g^{-1}$ and postcomposing the retraction map by $g$.
-We can apply \myref{thm:can_deloop_gwalds} to this category, and the resulting theory $\bA_G^\textup{coarse}(X)$ has as its $H$-fixed points the $K$-theory of $H$-\emph{equivariant} spaces over $X$, as we expect, but the weak equivalences are the $H$-maps which are \emph{nonequivariant} homotopy equivalences.
-Thus, Theorem \ref{thm:can_deloop_gwalds} does not suffice to prove Theorem \ref{thm:agx_exists}.
+We can apply \autoref{thm:can_deloop_gwalds} to this category, and the resulting theory $\bA_G^\textup{coarse}(X)$ has as its $H$-fixed points the $K$-theory of $H$-\emph{equivariant} spaces over $X$, as we expect, but the weak equivalences are the $H$-maps which are \emph{nonequivariant} homotopy equivalences.
+Thus, \autoref{thm:can_deloop_gwalds} does not suffice to prove \autoref{thm:agx_exists}.

-Although $\bA_G^\textup{coarse}(X)$ does not match our expected input for the $h$-cobordism theorem, it does have a surprising connection to the bivariant $A$-theory of Williams \cite{bruce}: \begin{thm}[\myref{prop:coarse_equals_bivariant} and \myref{thm:homotopy_fixed_equals_coassembly}]\mylabel{intro_bivariant} There is a natural equivalence of spectra
+Although $\bA_G^\textup{coarse}(X)$ does not match our expected input for the $h$-cobordism theorem, it does have a surprising connection to the bivariant $A$-theory of Williams \cite{bruce}: \begin{thm}[\autoref{prop:coarse_equals_bivariant}] There is a natural equivalence of spectra